sarasm93/traffic-sign-memory/README.md

 ***
 The [WebAIM Contrast checker](https://webaim.org/resources/contrastchecker/) has been used to test that the contrast between the colors used is sufficient.
 The first red color (#ff0000) that I used for the "Save-time"-button didn´t pass one of the tests for normal sized text, but as it passed all other tests I dind´t change it at first.
 But later, when I saw that this affected the accessibility score in the Lighthouse test, I changed the red color to a deeper one passing all WebAIM Contrast checker tests.

 The site has been tested so that it works on different browsers.
 It has been tested on Google Chrome, Microsoft Edge, Firefox and Samsung Internet.
+When checking it on Firefox on my phone the reset button text didn´t fit into the button.
+To solve this I made the button a little wider on smaller screen sizes (320px to 480px).

 I have confirmed that all event listeners works as intended and that all text is readable.